Accelerated Nursing at Carroll College

 - Read the Nursing Statement of Understanding and the Essential Functions for Nursing Student Clinical Performance.

 - Complete criminal background check as instructed by the Department of Nursing, to be paid by the student.
 When ordering your background check, select if you are a Montana resident or out-of-state resident.
 Do not select the drug test option.
 Students with background checks that reveal a record will be evaluated individually to determine whether they will be admitted to the nursing major.
 Alcohol and drug violations may interfere with Montana Board of Nursing approval to sit for the NCLEX-RN exam.

 - Provide documentation of freedom from communicable tuberculosis and immunity to hepatitis B, varicella, measles, mumps, and rubella (MMR).

 Accelerated Nursing Financial Aid

-Tuition: Final tuition and fees are being set but will be approximately $18,000 per semester.
-The program goes over four semesters for a total approximate cost of $72,000.
-Students will be sent full tuition and fee information at the time of inquiry.
+Tuition: Final tuition and fees are located on our cost of attendance page.
+The accelerated nursing track is four semesters and students will be sent full tuition and fee information at the time of inquiry.
 Some Financial Aid may be available depending on what aid a student has already taken.
 Our Financial Aid Office will work one on one with students.
 Please contact Financial Aid.

-Students for this program must live in Helena due to the intense 15 month focus from May through the following August.
-Students in this program are eligible to live in the Carroll College apartments.
-Due to the nature of the program over the two summers, only the apartments are available.
+Students for the accelerated nursing track must live in Helena due to the intense 15-month focus from May through the following August.
+Students in this track are eligible to live in the Carroll College apartments.
+Due to the accelerated track being over two summers, only the apartments are available.
 The Carroll College apartments are conveniently located on campus.
 Housing information will be sent to students at the time of admission.